ep2572/ForAnubis/readme.md

 Most of the flask basics was taught through CS-UY 3083 Intro to Databases, with Professor Ratan Dey, but going along with the permissions given by the assignment I took advantage of StackOverflow (among others) to develop an understanding of how to tackle the problem.
-Some of the data most notably the read and write conversions of the binary data, saving the data to a temporary folder before transfer, and the send_file method.
+Most notably the read and write conversions of the binary data, saving the data to a temporary folder before transfer, and the send_file method.
 I chose to leave in the attempted file deletion just to show a little more of my thought process.
 If you want a list of pages I sourced from, just let me know.